quangd42/regex.zig/docs/notes/project-maturity.md

 - add repo description/topics/homepage as part of polish
 - generated-files freshness check is deferred until later
 - GitHub Pages is not needed yet
+- defer issue templates until the project is ready for broader public feedback

 Recommended repo metadata: